MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 #### A.B.C.
 The C-series

-The C-series corresponds to Haspelmath's 'indirect negation' and 'direction negation' categories, and its pronouns are formed by preceding interrogative pronouns with the particle (?), 'even'.
+The C-series corresponds to Haspelmath's 'indirect negation' and 'direction negation' categories, and its pronouns are formed by preceding interrogative pronouns with the focus particle (?).
 In both instances, the indefinite pronoun is within the scope of negation.

     (A.#) ??? ??? ??? ??????? ??? ???
           ??? ???  ??? ???????              ???    ???
-          even what NEG PFV:P3SG:buy:A1PL.EX LOC(?) there
+          FOC what NEG PFV:P3SG:buy:A1PL.EX LOC(?) there
           'We didn't buy anything there'

     (A.#) ??? ??? ??? ??? ??? ???????
           ???    ??? ??? ???  ??? ???????
-          DEF.SG boy even what NEG P3SG(?):say:A3SG
+          DEF.SG boy FOC what NEG P3SG(?):say:A3SG
           'The boy didn't say anything'

-A C-series pronoun syntactically behaves as though it is focused, even without the focus particle (?), in that it always precedes the verb in the same position as a focused argument, and if it is acting as an agent, the verb is in the antipassive voice.
+Like other focused arguments, a C-series pronoun always precedes the verb, and if it is originally an A, the verb is in the antipassive voice to promote it to the role of S.

     (A.#) ??? ??? ????????? ??? ??? ??? ????????? ??? ??? ???¿
           ??? ??? ?????????              ???  ??? ??? ?????????             ???  ???      ???
-          Q   NEG ???(?):P3SG:think:A2SG COMP even who ABIL:P3SG(?):climb:AP with mountain yon 'You don't think that anyone can climb that mountain?'
+          Q   NEG ???(?):P3SG:think:A2SG COMP FOC who ABIL:P3SG(?):climb:AP with mountain yon 'You don't think that anyone can climb that mountain?'

     (A.#) ??? ????? ??? ??? ??? ??? ????????? ??? ????
           ???    ?????         ???    ??? ??? ??? ?????????         ??? ????
-          LOC(?) where:A3SG(?) forest even who NEG PROG:P3SG:know:AP Q   P3PL:COP.HUM
+          LOC(?) where:A3SG(?) forest FOC who NEG PROG:P3SG:know:AP Q   P3PL:COP.HUM
           'No one knows where they are in the forest'

 #### A.B.C.
 The D-series

-The D-series corresponds to Haspelmath's 'standard of comparison' and 'free choice' categories, and its pronouns are formed by fully reduplicating interrogative pronouns. _\[Unlike the other series, these pronouns are grammatically plural.\]_ (?)
+The D-series corresponds to Haspelmath's 'standard of comparison' and 'free choice' categories, and its pronouns are formed by fully reduplicating interrogative pronouns. _\[Unlike the other series, (?)\]_ these pronouns are grammatically plural.

     (A.#) ????? ????? ??? ??? ??????
           ?????       ?????        ???  ???  ???~???